maumay/Java-Projects/JFlowOpen/README.md

 # A functional iterator library for Java

 Provides support for a multitude of sequence manipulation features for both objects and primitives using sequential lazy evaluating iterators inspired by Java streams, Python generators and Scala collections.
-Enhanced `List` and `Set` interfaces (`FlowList` and `FlowSet` respectively) are included which provide a selection of convenient default methods (for mapping, filtering etc) by delegating to these iterators.
+An compact, immutable `List` alternative (`Seq`) is also provided which comes with lots of convenience methods for piping data using the aforementioned iterators.
+Since immutability is guaranteed a `Seq` can also contruct the 'perfect' spliterator for parallel streams.

 #### Why use this library?

 Let me make it clear that the introduction of streams and lambdas in Java 8 was a **significant** improvement to the Java programming language.
-There was understandably a large focus on parallelism and how it could be exploited to improve performance.
-It is also clear, however, that attempting to parallelise every operation on every collection of data no matter the size or operation is silly.
-In my experience programming, operating sequentially on a collection of data is often appropriate.
-I feel that the syntax of very common operations has been stunted by this focus on parallelism and I wanted to have a go at writing a companion library to rectify these syntactical issues.
-This is a library built for **sequential** operations on collections of data which builds on the existing Java `Iterator` interface with an API roughly aligned with that of the stream library.
-Therefore this is not a library designed to replace streams, but one to complement them and toegther encourage better (and more enjoyable) programming practices.
+However I feel that the syntax of transforming streams to concrete collections is far too verbose and makes streams really frustrating to use.
+This is a library built for *sequential* operations on collections of data which builds on the existing Java `Iterator` interface with an API roughly aligned with that of the stream library.
+Therefore this is not a library designed to replace streams, but one to complement them and together encourage better (and more enjoyable) programming practices.

 I've spent a large amount of time working with streams and found myself writing variants of the following code an awful lot: